whatisAI/whatisAI.github.io/_posts/2018-03-15-Gaussian-Mixture-Models.md

 Clustering in this way can allow you to better target what you are looking for, and loose valuable information that, although being more likely in another group, may still be useful in your search.

+### Remarks

+I have deliberately left out the discussion on feature selection and selecting the number of clusters.
+In a supervised setting, we would do cross validation to select these.
+For the unsupervised setting, this topic will be discussed in a later post.